jakeknigge/jakeknigge.github.io/blog/_posts/2018-02-11-idea-chaining.md

 The **convex calculus** approach is appealing because it gives us a toolbox to (mindlessly) construct or decompose a function, using a set of basic functions and a few rules that preserve convexity.
+In the context of convex optimization, this is constructive convex verification process is part of an approach known as disciplined convex programming (DCP).
 The DCP ideas arose from the work of Michael Grant and Stephen Boyd in the mid-2000s.
 Hiriart-Urruty and Lemaréchal discuss the notion of a convex calculus in their books from the 1990s.

-Let's put the ideas to work on an example that came up on the quiz page of the [Disciplined Convex Programming][dcp-site] website, which teaches the principles of disciplined convex programming.
+Let's put the ideas to work on an example that came up on the quiz page of the [DCP][dcp-site] website, which teaches the principles of disciplined convex programming.

 Our function of interest is